-To assist taxpayers who are starting their own business, the Treasury Department has released a fact sheet that lists the differences between the most common forms of business entities.
-Each business structure should be evaluated from a tax, liability and recordkeeping perspective, Treasury advises.
+Choosing the right business structure can be a difficult task.
+To assist taxpayers who are starting their own company, the Treasury Department releases a fact sheet that lists the differences between the most common forms of business accounting entities.

 The Treasury's fact sheet summarizes some of the important traits of the four most commonly utilized business entities operating in the U.S. today: